 3. How does the Center of Excellence address local water and energy concerns?

-The Water-AI Nexus Center of Excellence promotes collaboration between tech players, utilities, and industry to develop solutions that respond to community-level challenges in water and energy consumption.
+The Water-AI Nexus Center of Excellence promotes collaboration between tech players, utilities, and industry to develop water sustainability solutions that respond to community-level challenges in water and energy consumption.
 This helps ensure that global innovation is locally relevant and sustainable.

 4. What is the most pressing issue that the Water-AI Nexus is trying to solve?

-The Center of Excellence addresses the urgent need to align water resource management with the rapid growth of AI and data infrastructure.
+The Center of Excellence addresses the urgent need to align smart water management with the rapid growth of AI and data infrastructure.
 This helps ensure that water resources are available, resilient, and equitably managed in a digital future.